aomi/geoff/README.md

-# srm12
+# Independent Directed Study focusing on Shallow Water Monitoring Device.
-Independent Directed Study focusing on Shallow Water Monitoring Device.
+Nothing more to say at the moment.